Class Methods

 block will be applied to any StandardError

-that is raised, but you can specify a matcher using the same logic as for error_from
+that is raised, but you can specify a matcher using the same logic as for conditional messages (if:

 class Foo